Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 `(Under development.
 Please, come back later.
 Just published to share the progress)`
 :::

-## 1. CryptoCommodites
+## 1. Introduction
 ---

+The following whitepaper proposes a novel kind of token, CryptoCommodity.
+Whereas maintaniing an stabilization mechanmis to work as a currency, CryptoCommodities assume a built-in ecosystem that allows to form its own prices.
+Currencies forming their own prices deliver the true foundation for a decentralization in value, as a core principle in the blockchain industry.
+Additionally, forming its own prices is an empowering factor for the real economy.
+CryptoCommodities have being designed to allow its issuer raising capital in funding rounds to create his real economy project.

-The following whitepaper describe CryptoCommodities as a new kind of cryptocurrency which will work as a currency.
-Probably the biggest innovation on CryptoCommodities is that they have the ability to form their own prices.
-This is an empowering factor for the real economy.
-We describe how CryptoCommodities work, what are the stages, the utilities, the reuirements, the distribution mechanims and opportunities which bring for issuers, adopters and the whole society.
+We describe how CryptoCommodities work, what are the stages, the utilities, the requirements, the challenges, the distribution mechanims and opportunities which bring for issuers, adopters and the whole society.

 <!-- truncate -->

+## 2. CryptoCommodites
+---

-### 1.1.
+### 2.1.
 Definition

 CryptoCommodities are a specialization of Utility Tokens, built on top of a fungible asset to create a Currency Token.
 CryptoCommodities capture the underlying asset economic value to deliver the 3 main functions of money in the same Currency Token.